pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

 ## Summary

 Support gracefully reschedule a tikv pod.
-The implemtation is necessarrily the combination of three operations:
+The implantation is neccessarrily the combination of three operations:

 1. Add a PD evict-leader-scheduler to transfer the leader.
 2. When leader count drop down to zero, delete the pod to let it re-create and reschedule.